CSSPlusPlus/Source/README.md

 # CSS++
-A CSS "Library" that makes classes for stuff, to deal with issues more easily
+A JS module that crates classes to deal with components better